-C. Identify How Funds Will Be Allocated
+B. Identify How Funds Will Be Allocated

-The DWSRF Project Priority Funding Lists presents those projects anticipated for funding in the SFY 2021 IUP cycle.
+The DWSRF Project Priority Funding Lists presents those projects anticipated for funding in the SFY 2022 IUP cycle.
 Allocation of funds among eligible projects was a multiple step process.

-- 1. NDHHS-DPH initiated the annual Public Water Supply State Fiscal Year Drinking Water Needs Survey to identify PWSs expressing interest in the DWSRF program and those who wished to be placed in the SFY 2021 DWSRF IUP. - The DWSRF Sources and Uses of Funds list identifies levels of funding.
-The funding allocation was checked to ensure that at least 15% of the funds were allocated to small systems serving fewer than 10.000 persons. - 3.
-The vast majority of the Priority Ranking System developed by NDHHS-DPH was presented for discussion, comment, and approval at the Governor's appointed Advisory Council on Public Water Supply on June 13, 2019. - 4.
-One minor addition to the ranking system was made in giving priority points to public water systems that intend to address manganese concentrations in the supplies which are above EPAs public health advisory level of 300 μg/L. The Final Priority Ranking System and Project Priority Funding and Planning Lists were submitted to and approved by the Director of Public Health, NDHHS-DPH.

-5. The IUP was submitted to the Environmental Quality Council for approval on June 25, 2020 in a final public hearing process.
+- 1. NDEE initiated the annual Public Water Supply State Fiscal Year Drinking Water Needs Survey to identify PWSs expressing interest in the DWSRF program and those who wished to be placed in the SFY 2022 DWSRF IUP. - The DWSRF Sources and Uses of Funds list identifies levels of funding.
+The funding allocation was checked to ensure that at least 15% of the funds were allocated to small systems serving fewer than 10,000 persons. - 3.
+The vast majority of the Priority Ranking System developed by NDEE was presented for discussion, comment, and approval at the Governor's appointed Advisory Council on Public Water Supply on June 13, 2019. - 4.
+The IUP was submitted to the Environmental Quality Council for approval on June 15, 2021 in a final public hearing process.